Henry Walton (English painter)

 Henry Walton (1746–1813) was an English painter and art dealer.

+Life

 Little is known of Walton's early life.
 In 1770, he began studying art at the St. Martin's Lane Academy, in London.

 Walton primarily worked as a portraitist, painting in oil and producing miniatures.
 Later he painted some genre works.
 Records show he later worked as a picture dealer and adviser to some major private collectors.